microsoft/moaw/workshops/serverless-overview/workshop.md

 The flow will be the following:

-- A new function `CosmosToWebPubSub` will be triggered whenever we add a new transcription to Cosmos DB.
+- A new function `CosmosToWebPubSub` will be triggered whenever a new transcription is added to Cosmos DB.
 - The function will create a new notification in an [Azure Web PubSub hub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/key-concepts).
 The contents of the notification will be the new transcription.
 - The demo Web App will be listening to new messages on the same Web PubSub hub and will show new transcriptions on real-time.